suzuki-shunsuke/pinact/README.md

 ## How to use

-Please run `pinact run` on a Git repository root directory, then files `\.github/workflows/.*\.ya?ml$` are fixed.
+Please run `pinact run` on a Git repository root directory, then target files are fixed.

 ```console
 $ pinact run
 ```

-You can also specify target files by command line arguments.
+Default target files are `\.github/workflows/.*\.ya?ml$`, but you can change target files by command line arguments or configuration files.

 e.g.